Fantom-Factory/afIoc/readme.md

 What if the order of the penguin URLs were important?
 And what if we wanted our URL to appear before others?
 Luckily service configurations can be ordered.

 First we have to give the configurations a unique ID.
-We do this by using `config.set()` which may be abbreviated to the map construct:
+We do this by using `config.set()`.
+Note that `Configuration.set()` is annotated with `@Operator` which means calls to it may be abbreviated to map syntax:

 ```
 using afIoc